 Temperature guide for babies in the winter

-Extreme cold starts to become a factor when the temperature drops below freezing (32 degrees Fahrenheit).
+Above freezing: Extreme cold starts to become a factor when the temperature drops below freezing (32º F).
 You can still go outside, but it should not be for very long.

-Once temperatures start to drop below 20 degrees Fahrenheit, it's best to stay inside if you can.
+Well-below freezing: Once temperatures start to drop below 20º F, it's best to stay inside if you can.
 Be sure to factor in wind chill when you're checking the weather—the wind can feel much, much colder, especially on sensitive baby skin.

-When you're inside, the ideal temperature for your thermostat to be set at is 68-72 degrees.
-Remember that babies cannot have blankets (or anything) in the crib with them as it poses a risk for Sudden Infant Death Syndrome.
-If you're concerned about baby being cold at night, we recommend sleep sacks!
+Indoors: When you're inside, the ideal temperature for your thermostat to be set at is 68º to 72º.
+Remember that babies cannot have blankets (or anything) in the crib with them as it poses a risk for sudden infant death syndrome (SIDS) .
+If you're concerned about baby being cold at night, we recommend sleep sacks.

 What to watch out for

 Keep a close eye on your baby (we know you always do) when you're playing outside.
-If you see any of these symptoms (from the Mayo Clinic) develop, give your pediatrician a call right away (or just call 911):
+According to the Mayo Clinic, if you see any of these symptoms develop, give your pediatrician a call right away (or just call 911):